Ukraine after Crimea: Russia alone can help find solution in East Ukraine

 Teymur Huseyinov - 3/7/2006

 While Russia’s oil companies fuelled by the global surge in prices are pumping and exporting crude at full steam, its southern neighbors from Central Asia are concentrating their efforts in downstream sector, that is, development, production and marketing of petroleum products.
+This is much more complicated than developing a marketing for a simple product.
 The long-term strategic task is to gain a solid foothold in Russian and European energy markets.

 Ukraine and the Processing of Export Zones